How robust is Seattle’s real estate market? Consider these recent stats.

 I vehemently oppose waiving protections afforded to home buyers in Washington State.
 I wrote about it in detail in a previous article.
 You can read that here.
 The goal of owning your home is vital for many reasons––personal lifestyle, children’s education, and long-term investment.
 It is imperative to exercise sound judgment when making this acquisition.
 Potential homebuyers will find beneficial information here.

-There is not only buyer fatigue but also buyer agent fatigue
+There is not only buyer fatigue but also buyer agent fatigue.

-buyer’s agent is a real estate agent who works exclusively with home buyers.
+A buyer’s agent is a real estate agent who works exclusively with home buyers.
 Our chaotic seller’s market has been very challenging for these folks, as well.
 They show homes and prepare multiple offers for the same client over and over again.
 As time goes on and the buyers cannot acquire the house of their choice, they become frustrated and even more demanding.
 This frustration flows to their agents.

 Most newer brokers tend to work with buyers only.
 Some lack experience and are eager to make a sale.
 They encourage their clients to take a do whatever it takes to buy a house approach.
 Sadly, this mindset is not limited to newer brokers only.